Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

     - [Internal module and namespace](#internal-module-and-namespace)
   - [Conclusion](#conclusion)

-Hopefully this article can help you understand and use all those patterns and terns in JavaScript/TypeScript languages, RequireJS/SystemJS libraries, and Webpack/Babel tools, etc. Please leave a comment if any module was missing in the article.

 ## IIFE module: JavaScript module pattern

-In browser, defining a JavaScript variable is defining a global variable, which causes pollution cross all JavaScript files loaded by the current web page:
+In the browser, defining a JavaScript variable is defining a global variable, which causes pollution across all JavaScript files loaded by the current web page:

 ```js
 // Define global variables.